-Project Evaluation: Include costs for project evaluation activities, including additional staff time, use of evaluation consultants, purchase of instrumentation, and other costs specifically for this activity and not budgeted in Personnel.
+Project Evaluation: Include costs for project evaluation activities, including additional staff time, supervision of evaluation consultants, purchase of instrumentation, and other costs specifically for this activity and not budgeted in Personnel.
+Please note that applicants should include third-party evaluator contracts under Contracts and Subgrants and not this budget line.